Forex Reserves of India

 - Rise/Fall in Forex is mainly attributed to appreciation or depreciation of currencies in the basket.

 - Expressed in dollar terms, FCA includes the effect of appreciation or depreciation of non-US units like the euro, pound and yen held in the foreign exchange reserves.

 Reserve Bank of India Act and the Foreign Exchange Management Act, 1999 set the legal provisions for governing the foreign exchange reserves.

 Reserve Bank of India accumulates foreign currency reserves by purchasing from authorized dealers in open market operations.
-Foreign exchange reserves of India act as a cushion against rupee volatility once global interest rates start rising.
+The foreign exchange reserves of India act as a cushion against rupee volatility once global interest rates start rising.

-The Foreign exchange reserves of India consists of below four categories;
+The Foreign exchange reserves of India consist of below four categories;

 - Foreign Currency Assets